openclimatefix/bigsolarhunt/assets/text/infoscreen.md

 ![line break](resource:assets/images/line_break.png)

-Every time you see a solar panel when you are out and about, take a picture of it, check it's position is correct, and hit upload.
+Every time you see a solar panel when you are out and about, take a picture of it (using the orange camera icon at the bottom centre of your screen), and hit upload.
 It's that simple!
-This is what to look out for:
+This is the sort of photo we want:

 ![example solar panel image](resource:assets/images/example_solar.jpg)